roytang/blog/content/quotes/sig.md

 ---

-My new hobby: Reading people&#x27;s jabber status.
+My new hobby: Reading people's jabber status.

 Make yours interesting!

 ---

-It&#x27;s the moment of truth, it&#x27;s all on the line
+It's the moment of truth, it's all on the line

 This is the place, this is the time